 - Skin care products now contain ingredients that specifically are included to reduce spots and lighten your skin.
-Non hydroquinone formulations practically eliminate sensitivity risks.
+Non-hydroquinone formulations practically do away with sensitivity risks.

 - dEp Mask is an at-home facial or spot mask that uses microcurrent to deeply infuse pigmentation-fighting vitamin c.

-- Sunscreen (sun block if you are always in a rush out the door) is a necessity for any Melasma sufferer.
-Make it a part of your every day
+- Sunscreen (sunblock if you are always in a rush out the door) is a necessity for any Melasma sufferer.
+Make it a part of your every day routine.

 Redness can have many causes.
 Tiny enlarged or broken capillaries are among one of the most common reasons.
 The cause determines the treatment, so you’ll want to see a dermatologist to distinguish between common vein enlargement and Rosacea.

 We love our patients at Total Dermatology!
 Read what our satisfied patients have to say about their experiences with Dr. Pilest and our team.

 Take the First Step – Request a Consultation